 Dr. Sanford is Professor of Anthropology at Lehman College and The Gradute Center, City University of New York.
 She is the founding director of the Lehman Center for Human Rights and Peace Studies.
 She was a Visiting Scholar (2009-2010) at Columbia University’s Center for International Conflict Resolution and is an Affiliated Scholar at the Center for the Study of Genocide and Human Rights at Rutgers University.
 She chaired the American Anthropological Association’s Committee for Human Rights (2008-2009) and serves as a member of the Committee on the Prevention of Genocide for the International Association of Genocide Scholars.
 She serves as a pro bono expert to the Office of the Guatemalan Human Rights Ombudsman.
 She has served as Senior Research Fellow at the Institute on Violence and Survival, Virginia Foundation for the Humanities.
-She has also taught at Colombia University, Stanford University, in the Department of Rural and Regional Development at the Pontificia Universidad Javeriana in Bogotá, and was a faculty member at the University of Notre Dame where she was also appointed Faculty Fellow at the Kroc Peace Studies Institute and the Kellogg Institute for International Studies.
+She has also taught in the Department of Rural and Regional Development at the Pontificia Universidad Javeriana in Bogota, at Stanford University, and was a faculty member at the University of Notre Dame where she was also appointed Faculty Fellow at the Kroc Peace Studies Institute and the Kellogg Institute for International Studies.